-About a year after moving to Melbourne in late 2013 my marriage ended.
-It was, as you might imagine, a very difficult time.
-I slumped into a state of despair but there was no time to feel sorry for myself, I had to keep working as I had a family to provide for.
+About a year after moving to Melbourne in late 2013 life became extremely difficult (I’ll spare you the gory details) and I slumped into a state of despair.
+But there was no time to feel sorry for myself, I had to keep working, I had bills to pay and responsibilities.

 At the time I was working on a mental health crisis response team with Victorian Police where we only work evenings and don’t get paid a meal break, so we eat on the run every night, which means you pretty much end up living on take-away and fast food.
 Over a period of about three years I went from 63kg to just over 84kg (and believe me, it wasn’t muscle).
 I was deeply depressed and extremely anxious.